XcodeBoi/dynamic-webpage-testing/README.md

 Why won't the background load on the number page?
 - Work enviroment networks with proxies tend to block internet pages assoicated with games, and the backgrounds are retrived from
 TETR.IO
+Why did you move from redis to firestore?
+- Redis hosted on aws through heroku did not have persistant data across db crashes on its free tier.
+Firestore does.
+The code is also simplier for my use case, and is lower latency.
+I think.

 I used some guides. heres one i remembered to save:
 - https://levelup.gitconnected.com/render-dynamic-content-in-nodejs-using-templates-a58cae681148